 Too many cruciferous vegetables

 Cruciferous vegetables contain compounds called goitrogens, substances that disrupt the production of thyroid hormones by interfering with iodine uptake in the thyroid gland.
 This doesn’t mean to eliminate cruciferous vegetables – these guys are vitamin and mineral dense and have wonderful effects on the body.
 In fact, I encourage you to eat these foods, just not every day.
 Limiting yourself to cruciferous vegetables 3-4 times per week, instead of 7 days a week is a good place to start!
 Cruciferous vegetables include things like brussels sprouts, kale, cauliflower, cabbage, collard greens, bok choy, chinese cabbage, watercress, arugula, turnips and parsnips.

-Wheat Products (and other grains like rye, barley, millet & oats)
+Wheat Products (and other grains like rye and barley)

-Foods that contain gluten (aka. wheat, rye, barley, millet, oats) contain gliadin (the protein portion of gluten), which closely resembles the molecular structure of the thyroid gland.
+Foods that contain gluten (aka. wheat, rye, barley) contain gliadin (the protein portion of gluten), which closely resembles the molecular structure of the thyroid gland.
 When we consume gluten, this protein is targeted by the immune system for destruction – but, because the thyroid gland also closely resembles this protein, the immune system gets confused and also starts attacking the thyroid gland, mistaking it for the gliadin intruder.

 If you must eat grains, consume pseudo-grains like rice, amaranth, buckwheat, quinoa, sorghum, teff or wild rice!
 There are plenty of options available, as you can see!